kailash-manasarovar/statement/docs/timeline/2023/december.md

 - Is it possible [I'm being filmed also](#hotel-room-cyber-stalker)?
 - I believe now, at the time of writing, that I am communicating directly with Hazel Smith via the [Matthew account](#chat-with-the-american-matthew).
 - I visit a dear friend in Madrid and tell her everything that’s been going on to the extent that I understand it at the time.
+- I ask her if she remembered [me telling her about the trumpet teacher the year before](../2022/december.md#madrid)?
+She says no.
 - I tell her I'm communicating with the trumpet teacher via X DMs, and that I have a boyfriend or soon will have one.
 - I ask her about Spanish men, what they're like, what a Spanish music teacher might be like, that sort of thing.
 - Looking back, I see that everything I'm thinking about this man has zero basis in reality.